Onyx-Protocol/Onyx/docs/1.3/txvm.md

 ### Defer

-Pops a string from the data stack and pushes it as an condition to the conditions stack.
+Pops a string from the data stack and pushes it as an condition to the Condition stack.

 ### Satisfy

-Pops a condition from the conditions stack and executes it.
+Pops a condition from the Condition stack and executes it.

 ### Unlock

 Pops a tuple `input` of type [Output](#output) from the data stack.
-Computes the [id](#Item-ID) of the tuple and pushes it to the Inputs stack.
-Pushes `input.program` as a string to the Conditions stack, pushes each of the `values` to the Values stack, and pushes an [anchor](#anchor) to the Anchors stack.
+Computes the [id](#Item-ID) of the tuple and pushes it to the Input stack.
+Pushes `input.program` as a string to the Condition stack, pushes each of the `values` to the Value stack, and pushes an [anchor](#anchor) to the Anchors stack.

 ### UnlockOutput

-Pops an output `output` from the Outputs stack.
-Pushes its `program` as a string to the Conditions stack, and pushes each of the `values` to the Values stack.
+Pops an output `output` from the Output stack.
+Pushes its `program` as a string to the Condition stack, and pushes each of the `values` to the Value stack.

 ### Merge

-Pops two [Values](#value) from the Values stack.
+Pops two [Values](#value) from the Value stack.
 If their asset IDs are different, execution fails.
-Pushes a new [Value](#value) to the Values stack, whose asset ID is the same as the popped values, and whose amount is the sum of the amounts of each of the popped values.
+Pushes a new [Value](#value) to the Value stack, whose asset ID is the same as the popped values, and whose amount is the sum of the amounts of each of the popped values.

 ### Split

-Pops a [Value](#value) `value` from the Values stack.
+Pops a [Value](#value) `value` from the Value stack.
 Pops an int64 `newamount` from the data stack.
 If `newamount` is greater than or equal to `value.amount`, fail execution.
 Pushes a new Value with amount `newamount` and assetID `value.assetID`, then pushes a new Value with amount `newamount - value.amount` and assetID `value.assetID`.

 ### Lock

 Pop a string `referencedata` from the data stack.
 Pop a number `n` from the data stack.
-Pop `n` [values](#value), `values`, from the Values stack.
+Pop `n` [values](#value), `values`, from the Value stack.
 Pop a string `program` from the data stack.
-Push an [output](#output) to the Outputs stack with `referencedata` as the `referencedata`, a tuple of the `values` as the `values`, and `program` as the `program`.
+Push an [output](#output) to the Output stack with `referencedata` as the `referencedata`, a tuple of the `values` as the `values`, and `program` as the `program`.

 ### Retire

-Pops a [Value](#value) `value` from the Values stack.
-Pushes a [Retirement](#retirement) to the retirements stack.
+Pops a [Value](#value) `value` from the Value stack.
+Pushes a [Retirement](#retirement) to the Retirement stack.

 ### Anchor

 Pop a [nonce](#nonce) tuple `nonce` from the data stack.
-Push `nonce` to the Nonces stack.
+Push `nonce` to the Nonce stack.
 Push an [anchor](#anchor) to the anchors stack.
-Push `nonce.program` as a condition to the conditions stack.
+Push `nonce.program` as a condition to the Condition stack.

 ### Issue

 Pop an [asset definition](#asset-definition) tuple `assetdefinition` from the data stack, and pop an int64, `amount`, from the data stack.
-Push `assetdefinition.issuanceprogram` as a condition to the conditions stack.
+Push `assetdefinition.issuanceprogram` as a condition to the Condition stack.
 Compute an assetID `assetID` from `assetdefinition`.
 Push a [value](#value) with amount `amount` and assetID `assetID`.

 ### Finalize

 Fail if the [Transaction Headers stack](#transaction-headers-stack) is not empty.

-Pop all items from the Inputs stack and create a tuple of their IDs, `inputs` (with the top item in the 0th position). pop all items from the Outputs stack and create a tuple of their IDs, `outputs`.
-Pop all items from the Nonces stack and create a tuple of their IDs, `nonces`.
+Pop all items from the Input stack and create a tuple of their IDs, `inputs` (with the top item in the 0th position). pop all items from the Output stack and create a tuple of their IDs, `outputs`.
+Pop all items from the nonce and create a tuple of their IDs, `nonces`.
 Pop all items from the Retirements stack.

 Pop a string `referencedata` from the data stack, an int64 `mintime` from the data stack, and an int64 `maxtime` from the data stack.
 Fail if either `maxtime` or `mintime` is negative, or if `maxtime` is not greater than or equal to `mintime`.